Mazlumsert1/Testin_Integration_Testing/README.md

 ### Integration - Mock exercise

-Using old project from datamatiker 3'rd semester
+I am using a project we made together with our teacher Sofus at 3´rd semester on the datamatiker studie.

-Testing findUser and findProject using mockito
+I am testing findUser and findProject, using mockito.